Published by: HarperTeen, February 24th 2015

 Rhiannon Thomas weaves together vivid scenes of action, romance, and gorgeous gowns to reveal a richly imagined world … and Sleeping Beauty as she’s never been seen before.

-an alright story set in that one fantasy/historical world, you know the one - the one in every fairy tale retelling.
+The blurb promised spellbinding and dazzling but I found this book to be missing that.
+A Wicked Thing is pretty much on one level, and that level is an alright story set in that one fantasy/historical world, you know the one - the one in every fairy tale retelling.
 They all have different names, but the worlds feel the same, with no distinguishing features to be found.

 The fantasy part doesn't come into most of this book, despite Aurora being cursed, and I found it lacking the magic I was hoping for.
 A heartfelt or sweeping romance might have made me like the book more, as would a main character I could connect with, a more evident threat, a world that was unique or actually explored, or a story that was more there.
 I was just about interested enough in the plot to reach the end, but most of the book was flat.
 Being honest, my favourite character was Roderick, and I thought he was very under-appreciated by Aurora even if I understand why she disliked him.